THE GROUNDWORK

 Chops:

-Once my guitar and vocal chops started to take shape, it became pretty apparent that if I was gonna travel farther and play more shows and the local ones, I'd need something to show for it.
-Mom took it upon herslef to track down gospel producer Joyce MArtin to help me put together a full blown album.
+Once my guitar and vocal chops started to take shape, it became pretty apparent that if I was gonna travel farther and play more shows, I'd need something to show for it.
+Mom took it upon herself to track down gospel producer Joyce MArtin to help me put together a full blown album.
 Joyce brought on Jim Reilly of “Rascal Flatts” to track drums and Will Douhgty of “poison” to play keys among a whole host of other players.
-We cut that album and ten days and then took it on the road across the southeast for the first time.
+We cut that album in two days and then took it on the road across the southeast for the first time.
 I was fifteen.

-Jim Reilly (Rascal Flatts0 and Will Doughty (Poison) working out charts in the studio
+Jim Reilly (Rascal Flatts) & Will Doughty (Poison) in the studio